Future of the Royal Navy: Royal Fleet Auxiliary

-The following is a list of vessels ordered, being converted from previous commercial roles or planned for construction in the United Kingdom, destined for the Royal Fleet Auxiliary:
+The following is a list of vessels ordered for the Royal Fleet Auxiliary:

 Ships

 Destroyers and frigates

 In the 2010 Strategic Defence and Security Review (SDSR) a replacement programme was authorised for the Navy's fleet of thirteen Type 23 frigates.
 In 2012, BAE Systems Naval Ships was awarded a contract to design the replacement, known as the Type 26 Global Combat Ship (GCS).
 It was planned that two variants of the class would be built: five general purpose frigates and eight anti-submarine warfare frigates.
 According to estimates as of 2022, the first Type 26 frigate is to commission in late 2026 and the last commissioning in around 2034, whilst the Type 23s are gradually phased out.
-However, in October 2022, the Secretary of Defence, Ben Wallace, indicated that Initial Operating Capability for the first ship in the class would only be reached in 2028.Eight Type 26 frigates will be built.
+However, in October 2022, the Secretary of Defence, Ben Wallace, indicated that Initial Operating Capability for the first ship in the class would only be reached in 2028.
+Eight Type 26 frigates will be built.
 The five remaining ships will be covered by a new class of lighter, flexible general purpose frigate, known as the Type 31e frigate or General Purpose Frigate (GPFF).

-The slower than planned introduction of both the Type 26 and Type 31, coupled with the pending retirement dates for the Type 23, created a risk that Royal Navy frigate numbers would decline in the 2020s to as few as 8 frigates.
+The slower than planned introduction of both the Type 26 and Type 31, coupled with the pending retirement dates for the Type 23, will lead to a reduction of Royal Navy frigate numbers to just seven frigates by the end of 2025.
 Reductions were partly confirmed in the 2021 defence white paper with the announcement that two of the Type 23s would, in fact, be retired early.
-Nevertheless, the at sea availability of ships (both destroyers and frigates) within this smaller force would actually increase as vessels complete their life extension refits.
-By the latter 2020s and 2030s it is anticipated that overall numbers may rise again as the replacement vessels enter service.
+Nevertheless, the at sea availability of ships (both destroyers and frigates) within this smaller force was projected as likely increasing as vessels completed their life extension refits.
+By the latter 2020s and 2030s it had been anticipated that overall numbers could rise again as the replacement vessels enter service.
 In 2021 in a written answer provided to the House of Commons Select Defence Committee, the First Sea Lord, Admiral Tony Radakin, suggested that older Type 23 frigates would be retained in service longer than anticipated in order to ensure that escort numbers did not fall below 17 ships (6 destroyers and 11 frigates) and start to rise back above 19 escorts starting in the latter 2020s.

-The objective of the 2021 white paper is to have 24 frigates and destroyers in service by the "early 2030s", though some argued that a date of 2035 was more likely.
+The objective of the 2021 white paper was to have 24 frigates and destroyers in service by the "early 2030s", though some argued that a date of 2035 was more likely.
 This is to be achieved through the construction of yet another class of frigate, the Type 32.